-3.85 - 4.00: $15,000
+3.85 - 4.00: $22,500

 Transfer scholarships are renewable at the same dollar amount each year if the student meets the college’s academic standards for enrollment and applies for renewal in a timely manner.

-Consideration for the honor society scholarship is given to admitted transfer students.
-No separate application is required; however, please notify the Office of Admission or Financial Aid that the PTK membership is current.
+Consideration for the honor society scholarship is given to admitted transfer students with at least a 3.00 cumulative college GPA.
+No separate application is required; however, please notify the Office of Admission or Financial Aid that the honor society membership is current.